 Soil & Transplanting

-A well-draining soil is the foundation for your plant.
+A well-draining soil is a foundation for your plant.
 Getting it right is essential.
 As we mentioned before, your soil should be peat and loam-based.

 This type of soil retains water which helps the plant absorb the water it needs.
 Loam provides air pockets that allow the aerial roots to develop and reach the nutrients in the soil.
 Sandy or dry soil should be avoided.